Forbidden City (nightclub): Decline and legacy

 Despite the popularity of Flower Drum Song, business at the club declined, hurt by the increase in the cabaret tax in 1944.
 By the late 1950s it was facing increasing competition from more explicit shows, such as the Condor Club in North Beach.
-The rise of television also killed the culture of live performance as people slowly tradition to watch performance from the comfort of their house.
+The rise of television also killed the culture of live performance, as people slowly transitioned to watching performances from the comfort of their home.
 Owner Charlie Low retired in 1962, selling the club to exotic dancer Coby Yee.
 Yee managed the club until it closed in 1970.

+In 1970, it re-opened as the Sutter Cinema, by Arlene Elster, a member of the Sexual Freedom League.

 The space was destroyed by a fire in the 1980s, but the building has survived and was used as a computer instruction center as of 2000.
 As of October 2015, the space was available as an open-plan office.

 An hour-long documentary, Forbidden City, U.S.A., was filmed in the mid-1980s by Chinatown native Arthur Dong and released in 1989, featuring most of the original cast.
 A DVD was released in 2003.
 The documentary led indirectly to a second singing career for Larry Ching, the club's "Chinese Frank Sinatra."
 Excerpts from two 78 RPM acetate disks were played in the documentary, and included in Ching's debut album Till the End of Time (2003).